dataiku-research/mealy/README.md

 error_visualizer = ErrorVisualizer(error_analyzer)
 error_visualizer.plot_error_tree()

-# print the details regarding the decision tree nodes containing the majority of errors
+# return the details regarding the decision tree "error leaves" (leaves that contain a majority of errors)
-error_analyzer.get_error_leaf_summary(leaf_selector=None, add_path_to_leaves=True, print_summary=True);
+error_analyzer.get_error_leaf_summary(leaf_selector=None, add_path_to_leaves=True);

-# plot the feature distributions of samples in the nodes containing the majority of errors
+# plot the feature distributions of samples in the "error leaves"
-# rank features by correlation to error
+# features are ranked by their correlation to error
 error_visualizer.plot_feature_distributions_on_leaves(leaf_selector=None, top_k_features=3)

 ```